 Things to know before visiting Lisbon

-- You will need to have some great walking shoes that are comfortable, as you will be doing a lot of walking and Lisbon is a very hilly City.
+- You will need to have some great comfortable walking shoes, as you will be doing a lot of walking and Lisbon is a very hilly city.

 - Parking is a nightmare, so just use Public transport as it is very great in Lisbon.
-The public transport is world famous they use trams and funiculars that are one of the cities popular attractions.
+The public transport is world-famous they use trams and funiculars that are one of the city’s popular attractions.